We have worked with leading organizations,

 PLUX was selected by Vodafone Foundation to co-develop a telemonitoring system for long term oxygen therapy patients, through which doctors can remotely and accurately adjust the patients’ therapy, improving their quality of life.

 Charles River Analytics

 PLUX developed for the Boston based R&D company Charles River Analytics a custom head-worn fNIRS (functional near infrared spectroscopy sensor) that reads the oxygen from the cortex and of a wearable arm band with SpO2, EDA (on the arm), motion, and temperature sensors to analyse neurological performance.
-This solution allowed CRA, that developed a specific software solution, to detect an individual cognitive worload that was applied in multiple fields in an unobtrusive sensor solution.
+This solution allowed Charles River Analytics, who developed a specific software solution, to detect an individual cognitive workload that was applied in multiple fields in an unobtrusive sensor solution.